adujon/PetoVertebrates/README.md

 The phylogenies folder contains the phylogenetic trees used in the Bayesian phylogenetic models

-The models folder contains the models fitted for each taxa (mammals, birds, reptiles) for each study plus the meta-analytic models

 The codes filder contains the R script used to fit the model for each taxa and study (code are fully annotated)

 -------------------------------------------------------------------------------------------------------